The Sun Archive

 - All of my animal friends who have helped me over the course of my life; most recently it was Henry the Maltipoo who left me too soon.
 He was a brave and gentle little being who, despite his small size, touched me to the depths of my heart.

-[1] The author accepts full karmic responsibility for the contents of this work and any mistakes, errors, or omissions thereabouts.
+Note: The author accepts full karmic responsibility for the contents of this work and any mistakes, errors, or omissions thereabouts.
+This work was undertaken in good faith to raise awareness of the Mysteries, and the reality of karma and reincarnation as a cosmic process of the evolution.

 Light-Bearers, Leaders of Humanity, and Guides,